HMS Ajax (22): Prewar and first actions

 Ajax was built at Vickers' shipyard, in Barrow-in-Furness, England.
 She was laid down on 7 February 1933, launched on 1 March 1934 and completed on 12 April 1935.
-She was commissioned for service on the North America and West Indies Station, but after working up in May 1935, she was deployed instead to the Mediterranean on detached service after the Abyssinian crisis.
-This lasted until November when she finally joined her squadron in Bermuda.
-Until 1937 she undertook exercises and visits to ports in the Americas.
-At the end of her West Indies deployment, Ajax returned to Britain for refit.
+She was commissioned for service with the 8th Cruiser Squadron on the America and West Indies Station, but after working up in May 1935, she was deployed instead to the Mediterranean on detached service after the Abyssinian crisis.
+This lasted until November when she finally joined her squadron at its base at the Royal Naval Dockyard in the Imperial fortress colony of Bermuda.
+Until 1937 she undertook exercises and visits to ports in the Americas as part of the station's South America Division.
+South American waters, as well as the geographic extent of the former Pacific Station, had been added to the expanse controlled from Bermuda after the First World War (by the same manner in which the Newfoundland Station and Jamaica Station had been absorbed into the North America Station in 1825 and 1830, respectively), requiring the augmentation of the 8th Cruiser Squadron (beginning with the transfer to the station of HMS Dauntless from the Mediterranean in May, 1928).
+Although Ajax and HMS Exeter operated from Bermuda, in the North Atlantic, they spent much of the year cruising South American waters before returning to Bermuda for maintenance and to exercise with the squadron.
+Ajax took part in the December, 1936 reburials at Punta Arenas of the dead of HMS Doterel (killed in the explosion of a magazine in 1881).
+At the end of her America and West Indies deployment, Ajax returned to Britain for refit.
 At this time, her 4" battery was upgraded by exchanging single for double mountings.